adamlwgriffiths/PyGLy/pygly/examples/README.md

 Examples
 ========

-Examples are divided into two groups.
+Examples has the following directories.

-   * OpenGL Legacy Profile (<=2.1) - Found in /legacy
+   * /legacy - Examples using OpenGL Legacy Profile (<=2.1).
-   * OpenGL Core Profile (>=3.0) - Found in /core
+   * /core - Examples using OpenGL Core Profile (>=3.0).

-The Data directory contains assets shared by both groups.
+   * /data - Assets shared by examples.
+   * /attic - Old code that may be used later.